Build Your Exam Revision Plan With AI

 • Your strongest retrieval methods (problem sets, flashcards, redoing past papers, teaching a peer)

-• Methods that haven’t worked for you in past exams (often re-watching videos, highlighting)
+• Methods that haven’t worked before (often re-watching videos, highlighting)

-• One specific topic you’re avoiding (every revision plan has one) — name it so the model schedules it early, not last
+• The one topic you’re avoiding (every revision plan has one) — name it so the model schedules it early, not last

 Copy-ready prompt